openmod/openmod/unturned/rocketmod/README.md

 - Loading RocketMod plugins as OpenMod plugins
 - Loading RocketMod commands as OpenMod commands
 - Adding any kind of new features to RocketMod except for upstream changes from LDM
 - Integrating OpenMod services such as permissions.
 RocketMod will keep its own permission system.
+See [Rocket.PermissionLink](https://github.com/openmod/openmod/tree/master/unturned/rocketmod/Rocket.PermissionLink).

 RocketMod keeps its own plugin system, config system, permission system etc.